c02y/dotemacs.d/snippets/README.md

-In this repository there is a colletion of my personal [[http://github.com/capitaomorte/yasnippet][yasnippet]] snippets for many different Emacs modes.
+In this repository there is a colletion of my personal [yasnippet](http://github.com/capitaomorte/yasnippet) snippets for many different Emacs modes.
+`cd ~/ ; git clone gc https://github.com/AndreaCrotti/yasnippet-snippets.git` for merge

 # How to use